MeghanPokorski/Market-Research-and-Competitive-Analysis/README.md

 * $24/mo or $20/mo with annual subscription for Cycle App

 Current market share, sales, revenues:
-* $1.67B annual revenue from services (memberships) in 2023
+* $2.2B annual revenue from services (memberships) in 2023
-* Services revenue at an all-time high in 2023, but total revenue decreased to $2.79B from the all-time high of $4.02B in 2021
+* Services revenue at an all-time high in 2023, but total revenue decreased to $3.2B from the all-time high of $4.5B in 2021
-* Annual users decreased to 6.4M in 2023 from 6.7M in 2022
+* Annual users decreased to 5.4M in 2023 from 6.8M in 2022
-* 3.05M subscribers in Q3 2024, down from 3.1M in Q3 2023

 #### All in One App